Yeshiva: Jewish law

+often independently, but in many yeshivot, participating in the Rosh Yeshiva's shiur.
+(Rabbis, then, will have been direct "students of the Rosh Yeshiva" for their final four, or more, years of study.)

 Ethics, mysticism and philosophy

-Haredi Yeshivot typically devote a seder to mussar (ethics and character development).
+Haredi Yeshivot (with the exception of Brisker yeshivot) typically devote a seder to mussar (ethics and character development).
 The preeminent text studied is the Mesillat Yesharim ("Path of the Just") of Moshe Chaim Luzzatto.
 Other works of mussar literature studied include: